 Remember, text messages are also prone to attacks.
 Given a choice, use app-based codes over text-based codes or rely on biometric verification.

-Steps to take while using a public network or device:
+Steps to take for cybersecurity while using a public network or device:

 When you are dealing with sensitive client information or handling upcoming case data, it is a strict no-no to use any public network and device.
 You should only access the internet over your trusted private or office connection.
 An experienced IT personnel can easily set encryption keys that alert you whenever your internet connection is compromised.